An Objective Assessment Method of Combustion Noise Characteristics in Vehicle Interiors 2018-01-1283

 The T-CNSM was applied to the vehicle interior noise, allowing for precise extraction of the combustion contribution in the time domain.
 Furthermore, the T-CNSM has enabled a sound quality check of combustion noise using a headphone-playback system.
 The procedure of this method is as follows.
 Firstly, simultaneous measurement of vehicle interior noise and in-cylinder pressure of each cylinder is carried out under acceleration.
-Afterwards, the application of digital signal processing using Fourier transform and multiple regression analysis to the measured data separates the contribution of combustion noise from the vehicle interior noise in the time domain.
+Afterward, the application of digital signal processing using Fourier transform and multiple regression analysis to the measured data extracts the contribution of combustion noise from the vehicle interior noise in the time domain.

-This paper provides an overview of this evaluation method’s procedure series and discusses the validity of this method when applied to the comparison of combustion noise sound quality in three mass production Japanese Kei car models.
+This article provides an overview of this evaluation method’s procedure series and discusses the validity of this method when applied to the comparison of combustion noise sound quality in three mass production Japanese Kei car models.